Chthanh/Sentiment-Analysis-for-Financial-News/README.md

 - 👋 Hi, I’m Mai Chi Thanh
-- 👀 I’m interested in Data Science (DS), Machine Learning, AI & Blockchain
+- 👀 I’m interested in Data Science (DS), Machine Learning, AI
 - 🌱 I’m currently learning DataScience at Unviversity of Science
 - 💞️ I’m looking for work to get a job as Data| AI Engineer Intern
 - 📫 How to reach me :mcthanh.data@gmail.com